Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 ```

 - create folder call trpc and add configuration.

+> [!IMPORTANT]
-- note: please check the version of trpc on documentation.
+> please check the version of trpc on documentation.

+## Prisma

+- intial setup for prisma using `npx prisma init` this will create a basic setup it your project
+  - create prisma folder
+  - add database url to env